High Speed 2: Opposition to construction

-In 2017 a protest camp was established at Harvil Road in the Colne Valley Regional Park by environmental activists intending to protect the wildlife habitats of bats and owls.
+In 2017, a protest camp was established at Harvil Road in the Colne Valley Regional Park by environmental activists intending to protect the wildlife habitats of bats and owls.
 The protesters asserted that freshwater aquifer would be affected by HS2 construction and this would impact London's water supply.
 The camp included members of the Green Party and Extinction Rebellion.
 In January 2020, HS2 bailiffs began to evict people from the site, after HS2 has exercised its right to compulsorily purchase the land from Hillingdon council, which had not been prepared to sell the land otherwise.
 A prosecution of two activists accused of aggravated trespass had previously collapsed in 2019, when HS2 was unable to prove it owned the land the activists were allegedly trespassing upon.

 In early 2020, during the clearance of woodland along the route, the group HS2 Rebellion squatted on a site in the Colne Valley, aiming to block construction; the protesters argued that public money would be more suited to supporting the National Health Service during the COVID-19 pandemic.
 HS2 and Hillingdon council both moved to get separate injunctions allowing them to remove the squatters.
-In March 2020 another camp was set up, at Jones' Hill Wood in Buckinghamshire.
+In March 2020, another camp was set up, at Jones' Hill Wood in Buckinghamshire.
 In October 2020, activists, including "Swampy", were evicted from treehouses there.

-In January 2021 it was revealed that protesters had dug a tunnel underneath Euston Square Gardens.
+In January 2021, it was revealed that protesters had dug a tunnel underneath Euston Square Gardens.
 The protesters were criticised for endangering themselves and emergency services personnel, and for being "costly to the taxpayer".
-In June 2021 HS2 stated that protests had so far cost the company £75 million.
+In June 2021, HS2 stated that protests had so far cost the company £75 million.

-In early 2021 the Bluebell Woods Protection Camp was set up at Cash's Pit, adjacent to the A51 road, on the line of the proposed route as it passes north of the village of Swynnerton in Staffordshire.
+In early 2021, the Bluebell Woods Protection Camp was set up at Cash's Pit, adjacent to the A51 road, on the line of the proposed route as it passes north of the village of Swynnerton in Staffordshire.

-There have been incidents of violence directed towards HS2 workers.
+There have been incidents of violence directed towards HS2 workers and towards protestors.